diez/diez/src/extractors/extractors/README.md

 # `@diez/extractors`

-This package provides extractor implementations for Sketch and Figma based on the core capabilities of `@diez/extractors-core`.
+This package provides extractor implementations for Sketch, Figma, and Adobe XD based on the core capabilities of `@diez/extractors-core`.

 The supported extraction sources based on web services can be registered in `.diezrc` like so: